 St. Augustine (354-430 AD) was the greatest of the Latin Fathers of the Church and a foundational figure to Western Christian civilization.
 He was born in Tagaste, near Hippo, in north Africa.
 His mother St. Monica was a devout Christian and taught him the faith.
 However, when he studied rhetoric in Carthage, he began living a worldly life.

 He obtained a post as master of rhetoric in Milan, accompanied by an unnamed woman and child Adeodatus, born out of wedlock in 372.
-The woman soon left him and their son and returned to Africa, and Monica joined them in Milan.
+The woman soon left him and their son, and Monica joined them in Milan.
 Under the incessant prayers of his mother, and the influence of St. Ambrose of Milan, he eventually converted at age 32 in 386 AD.
-Perhaps the most eloquent examination of conscience is found in The Confessions of St. Augustine, where he describes his moment of conversion in the garden reading St. Paul to the Romans 13:14, But put on the Lord Jesus Christ, and make no provisions for the lusts of the flesh.
+Perhaps the most eloquent examination of conscience is found in The Confessions of St. Augustine, where he describes his moment of conversion in the garden reading St. Paul to the Romans 13:14, But put on the Lord Jesus Christ, and make no provisions for the desires of the flesh.

 Both his mother and son died soon afterwards, and he returned in 388 to his home in Tagaste.
 He was ordained a priest in 391, and became Bishop of Hippo in 395.
 Augustine was people-oriented and preached every day.
 Many of his followers lived an ascetic life.
 He had a great love for Christ, and believed that our goal on earth was God through Christ himself, "to see his face evermore."
 Our goal in life should be to please God, not man.